-6:14And the second day they compassed the city once, and returned into the camp: so they did six days: This concludes from verse 12.
+6:14 And the second day they compassed the city once, and returned into the camp: so they did six days.

+This concludes from verse 12.
 To the Canaanites this was a strange way of fighting-marching around in silence except for the blowing of trumpets.
 There was no effort to scale the wall, no weapons were used, no engines of siege were brought up, and no other ordinary means of warfare were used in any degree.
 The Israelites did all of this and went back to their camp.
 God could have caused the walls of Jericho to fall upon the first go round, but they must go round them thirteen times before they fall, that they might be kept waiting patiently for the Lord.

-6:15 And it came to pass on the seventh day, that they rose early about the dawning of the day, and compassed the city after the same manner seven times: only on that day they compassed the city seven times: Well only on this day did they compass the city seven times.
+6:15 And it came to pass on the seventh day, that they rose early about the dawning of the day, and compassed the city after the same manner seven times: only on that day they compassed the city seven times.-Well, on this seventh day the Israelites completely went around the city seven times.
 The sight of armed men and priests blowing the trumpet thus marching day after day, and this time, 7 times in one day on this 7th day, must have been a hilarious spectacle to the inhabitants of Jericho.
 However, 7 meant completeness.
 They were about to see a mighty action take place!
 This waiting had to be hard on both sides of the wall.
 The fear was mounting inside Jericho.
 And the marching on the outside of the wall was teaching the Israelites to be obedient to the commands of God.

-6:16 And it came to pass at the seventh time, when the priests blew with the trumpets, Joshua said unto the people, Shout; for the Lord hath given you the city: Both those that were armed, and those that were not; they were to make one grand and general shout at once.
+6:16 And it came to pass at the seventh time, when the priests blew with the trumpets, Joshua sald unto the people, Shout; for the Lord hath given you the city.
+Both those that were armed, and those that were not; they were to make one grand and general shout at once.
 At the command of Joshua, this entire mass of people shouted in victory.
 The trumpets of the priests were blowing.
 This had to be an enormous sound all at once.
 The loud shout in unison expressed an expectation of God's action to fulfill His guaranteed promise.

-- "I have given into thine hand Jericho, and the king thereof, and the mighty men of valour" V2. - "The wall of the city shall fall down flat and the people shall ascend up..."
-V5. - "For the Lord hath given you the city" V16.
+- "I have given into thine hand Jericho, and the king thereof, and the mighty men of valour" 6:2. - "The wall of the city shall fall down flat and the people shall ascend up..."
+6:5. - "For the Lord hath given you the city" 6:16.

 Shout, for the LORD has given you the city!
-Hallelujah!
+(My, My, My; Hallelujah)!

-6:17 And the city shall be accursed, even it, and all that are therein, to the Lord: only Rahab the harlot shall live, she and all that are with her in the house, because she hid the messengers that we sent: "Accursed" (Heb chērem) means to "ban" or "devote."
+6:17 And the city shall be accursed, even it, and all that are therein, to the Lord: only Rahab the harlot shall live, she and all that are with her in the house, because she hid the messengers that we sent.
+"Accursed" (Heb chērem) means to "ban" or "devote."
 It may also mean to "seclude", as from society; meaning it is used of the utter destruction of the enemies of God.
-The entire city full of people will be destroyed, except for faithful Rahab and those of her household.
+3The entire city full of people will be destroyed, except for faithful Rahab and those of her household.
 Over and over, we have seen the faithful saved in the middle of the tumult.
 Rahab is no different.
 She believed in God, and it was counted unto her as righteousness.
-Just as Noah's family was saved by Noah's act of faith, Rahab's family was saved by her act of faith.
-The fact that Rahab hid the spies is truly observed by Joshua as a reason for sparing her and those that were with her, when all the rest would be destroyed.